ota-meshi/eslint-plugin-astro/docs/rules/no-prerender-export-outside-pages.md

 > disallow `prerender` export outside of pages/ directory

+- ⚙ This rule is included in the `recommended` config.

 ## 📖 Rule Details

 This rule reports `prerender` exports from Astro files that are not inside a `pages/` directory.